tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

 {% include note.html content="By setting this to `false`, some results from the analysis will not be available, including server metrics, connected applications, and the workload analysis ranking." %}

+## Troubleshooting

+If you are getting errors in tring to perform the analysis it can help if you confirm that you do have network connectivity to the database.

+Two commands you can use for this are:

+1. `dig your_db_host` - This should return a DNS record, usually an A record, with an IP address.
+This means you are able to resolve the hostname of the database.
+If there is no IP address then you either need to adjust the hostname or you need to configure or adjust the DNS server for your operating system.

+2. `nc -vzn -w 10 your_db_host db_port` This command should return `Connected to your_db_host:db_port` if it is able to connect.
+If it returns `Connection Timed Out` this means that it is not able to reach your database on this port.
+This could mean that you do not have the correct network connectivity to the database and may need to adjust firewalls or other network access.
+Or you are you not providing the correct port that is open and listening for requests on the database.